 Dear (Name of Local Business):

-A donation of ($X) would enable us to (specify how the funding will be used, such as purchasing and distributing Fire Prevention Week brochures), and ultimately better educate (Your Town/City) residents about the importance of replacing smoke alarms every 10 years.
+A donation of ($X) would enable us to (specify how the funding will be used, such as purchasing and distributing Fire Prevention Week brochures), and ultimately better educate (Your Town/City) residents about the importance of developing a home fire escape plan with all members of the household and practicing it twice a year.

 I will follow up with you in the coming week, and look forward to speaking with you.
 In the meantime, please let me know if you have any questions, and thank you in advance for your consideration.